trz42/eessi-bot-software-layer/README.md

 The bot will log events into the file `pyghee.log`.

-## Step 5: Installing GitHub App (might trigger first event to EESSI bot)

-You need to install the GitHub App -- essentially telling GitHub to link the app to an account and one, several or all repositories on whose events the app then should act upon.

-Go to the page https://github.com/settings/apps and select the app you want to install by clicking on the icon left to the apps name or on the "Edit" button right to the name of the app.
-On the next page you should see the menu item "Install App" on the left-hand side.
-When you click on this you should see a page with a list of accounts you can install the app on.
-Choose one and click on the "Install" button next to it.
-This leads to a page where you can select the repositories on whose the app should react to.
-Select one, multiple or all and click on the "Install" button.

 ## Testing EESSI bot

-Easiest test maybe a change -- creating a branch, committing a change, creating a pull request, etc -- to one of the repositories you have selected when installing the app in Step 5.
+Easiest test maybe a change -- creating a branch, committing a change, creating a pull request, etc -- to one of the repositories you have selected when installing the app in Step 3.
 Which events may be forwarded depends on to which events you have subscribed the app when you registered the app in Step 2.